ppy/osu-wiki/news/2025/2025-06-14-summer-mapping-contest-2.md

 ---

-You are welcome to join our [Discord](https://discord.com/invite/CvVyEkhdQU) to receive news and updates throughout the duration of the contest.
+You are welcome to join our [Discord server](https://discord.com/invite/CvVyEkhdQU) to receive news and updates throughout the duration of the contest.
 There's also the [forum post](https://osu.ppy.sh/community/forums/topics/2091339) with all the info.

-When you're done, visit the **[contest page](LINK)** to submit your map!
+When you're done, visit the **[contest page](https://osu.ppy.sh/community/contests/251)** to submit your map!

 —Stompy_